 When a bride is looking sexy for her husband she is also looking sexy to everyone else.

-A bride in a sexy white dress definitely is not looking pure and Christian.
+A bride in a sexy white dress definitely is not looking pure and Christian, reflecting the bride of Christ.

 Be a beautiful bride for your wedding and a sexy wife for your honeymoon!